10yeartree/happyCases/README.md

-# happyCases, this repository includes small cases written by ruby/python/shell/java
+# this repository includes small cases written by ruby/python/shell/java
 # a good way to learn and compare programming language